kuprogrammingclub/Weekly-Problems-2012-2015/README.md

 Programming Practice
 - Python Challenge - A series of programming riddles in which each answer is used as the url to the next problem. http://www.pythonchallenge.com/

+- PythonMonk - A collection of web-based interactive tutorials for Python. http://pythonmonk.com/

 - Project Euler - Programming challenges for the mathematically inclined.
 Project Euler is a compiled list programming problems for which mathematical insight is often required for an efficient solution. http://projecteuler.net/

 Know any other resources you'd like to share?
 Email us! aleksanderesk@gmail.com